Q: Is 1515 strong enough?

 Q: Is that rail strong enough to hold the print carriage?

-We’ve experimented with several means of additional support, with no change in print quality.
-Keep in mind that the rail is 1) hardened steel, and 2) 9x12mm bar of hardened steel.
-This is roughly equivalent to the standard 2x8mm smooth rods used in typical 3d printers from a while back.
+We did a LOT of testing and experimented with several means of additional support, with no change in print quality.
+Keep in mind that the rail is 9x12mm bar of hardened steel.
+This is roughly as rigid (perhaps more so) to the standard 2x8mm smooth rods used in typical 3d printers from a while back.

 Q: Why didn’t you make it Bowden?
 Doesn’t that defeat the entire purpose of CoreXY?

 We’ve tested with Bowden and direct configurations at our normal printing speeds (~60-100mm/s), and found no difference in print quality.
 We felt that for most purposes, the direct extruder was a less troublesome solution.

 That said, if you prefer a Bowden configuration, we made it simple to switch - it takes about five minutes to remove the extruder from the carriage, bolt it to the chassis, and move the filament guide tube to the “Bowden” position.

 Q: Can I make an (insert giant size here) version?

 Short A: yes, it’s open, download files and go crazy!

 Long A: Probably not.
 To maintain the same performance and precision as you scale up becomes progressively more expensive per cc of build volume.
 FEA in F360 suggests to me that building a 500^3 printer will be a significant engineering challenge, and much more expensive.
 CoreXY has long belts already - scaling up means either much wider belts - with the much higher tensions that entails - or abandoning the corexy mechanism.

 You can do it with the same parts, but you’ll sacrifice speed and precision and fundamental robustness.
 Also, remember, all other things constant, build time goes up as the cube of the linear expansion :D